 As Christmas 1926 approaches, the Forbes family are preparing to host a celebration at Eden Hall and local writer Agatha Christie's disappearance is national news.
-Gossip suggests the writer has killed herself as a result of discovering her husband's infidelity, and eighteen-year-old Daisy is preoccupied by this, and by the nature of her parents marriage, and by her relationship with the housekeeper's son.
+Eighteen-year-old Daisy Forbes is preoccupied by the mystery, and by the nature of her parents marriage.

 Early in the new year, both Daisy and her mother leave the place they love and embark on very different journeys of independence and self discovery.

 A story of shifting desires, fortunes and loyalties in the tumultuous years after The Great War.

 ‘Judith Kinghorn excels at this time period.
 Her descriptions are accurate, and the characters’ speech never wanders into modern territory.
 She vividly depicts the turmoil of the postwar period, as the great houses of England slowly begin to decay and their occupants drift away.
 The Forbes family and their retainers are all undergoing changes, and Kinghorn deftly captures the complexity of their dreams and desires.
 Those who love the blockbuster show Downton Abbey will find much to enjoy in The Snow Globe.’ — historicalnovelsociety.org

 ‘An absolutely delicious book…The period is beautifully observed, and we are expertly drawn into a suspenseful blend of tangled relationships and shocking discoveries.
 Daisy’s coming of age in the ‘brave new world’ of post-war England had me holding my breath.
 Elegant and evocative to the last word.’ — Elizabeth Cooke